tier4/nebula/README.md

 ## How to build

-Builds on ROS Galactic and Humble.
+Nebula builds on ROS Galactic and Humble.

 A [TCP enabled version of ROS' Transport Driver](https://github.com/MapIV/transport_drivers/tree/tcp) is required to use Nebula.
 You can install it manually or pull it inside this repository using vcs: